EBISPOT/OLS/ols-apps/ols-neo4j-app/README.md

 == OLS-NEO4J

 This module builds an app for creating a standalone Neo4J index for one or more ontologies.
+Details of the OLS Neo4J schema can be found here http://www.ebi.ac.uk/ols/beta/docs/neo4j-schema

 This application will build an embedded neo4j database (currently version 2.2.2)